PNBHS THEATRE SPORTS CLUB 2021:

 TIC: Miss Belcher

-Every Tuesday and Thursday lunch time in H Block Little Theatre.
+Every Thursday lunch time in H Block Little Theatre.
 No signups, just turn up!

 1. Super 8 Cultural Festival 2020, Term 2.
-This year we will be taking one Senior team and one Junior team to Tauranga to compete.
+This year we will be taking one Senior team and one Junior team to Gisborne.

 2. Manawatu Secondary School Competition 2020.
 This will be held late Term 3.
 This is for a Senior team only.